CURTLab/LVGLBuilder/README.md

 # Very Very Very important
 * Try not to delete the page.
 * Save files at any time
-* Redo/undo operation Because of the design modification of multiple pages, currently multiple page redo/undo will cause the program to crash.
 * When the simulation is running, please wait for the animation to end before canceling the simulation.

 # New Todo List